open-afc-project/openafc/src/README-IndoorFlag.md

 If the location has the INDOOR bit set  (INDOOR (1) or INDOOR and OUTDOOR (3)) , the indoor_certified API flag is set to True.

-The indoor_certified API flag is used to set the RNTM_OPT_CERT_ID (32) flag which gets passed to the engine via the runtime_opt parameter.
-Inside the engine, that sets the engine flag AfcManager::_certifiedIndoor to true;
+The indoor_certified API flag is used to set the RNTM\_OPT\_\CERT\_ID (32) flag which gets passed to the engine via the runtime_opt parameter.
+Inside the engine, that sets the engine flag AfcManager::\_certifiedIndoor to true;

 # AFC Engine

 There are three parameters passed to the afc-engine:

-(1) _certifiedIndoor  boolean, 'true' or 'false'
+(1) \_certifiedIndoor  boolean, 'true' or 'false'

 This parameter is passed as a command line option when the afc-engine is executed.
 This is part of the bitmask of the runtime_opt command line parameter.
-This parameter is set to 'true' of "runtime_opt & 0x20" is non-zero, and 'false' if zero.
-If runtime_opt is not specified at the command line, _certifiedIndoor is set to false.
+This parameter is set to 'true' if "runtime_opt & 0x20" is non-zero, and 'false' if zero.
+If runtime_opt is not specified at the command line, \_certifiedIndoor is set to false.

 (2) indoorDeployment  integer 0, 1, or 2 This parameter is set in the analysis request json file.
 If set to a value other than 0, 1, or 2, then afc-engine exits with an invalid parameter error message.
 It is also possible this parameter is not specified.

-(3) _rulesetID string This parameter is set in the analysis request json file.
+(3) \_rulesetID string This parameter is set in the analysis request json file.

 Below is the logic for determining if the RLAN is considered INDOOR or OUTDOOR, see lines 1840 - 1881 of AfcManager.cpp: